aws/aws-lambda-builders/DESIGN.md

 Lambda Builders is a separate project that contains scripts to build Lambda functions, given a source location.
-It was built as part of SAM CLI `sam build` command.Read https://github.com/awslabs/aws-sam-cli/pull/743 for design document explaining how Lambda Builders work in context of SAM CLI.
+It was built as part of SAM CLI `sam build` command.
+Read https://github.com/awslabs/aws-sam-cli/pull/743 for design document explaining how Lambda Builders work in context of SAM CLI.

 This project has certain attributes that make it unique: